Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 learning problems, the quality table suffers from the state complexity of NP-Hard tasks such as playing games using pixel space.
-\cite{human-level-control-through-deep-rl} presented the Deep-Q algorithm to combat this weakness by confidently estimating the quality table using a Deep Neural Network (DNN).
+\cite{human-level-control-through-deep-rl} presented the Deep-Q algorithm to combat this weakness by confidently estimating the quality table using a
+\ac{DNN}.
 Eqn. \ref{eqn:q-alg} shows the original formulation of the Q-learning algorithm.
 The algorithm replaces the quality value for the current state action pair $(s, a)$ with the sum of the current quality estimate $Q(s, a)$ and the learning rate adjusted reward $r$ and estimated future reward $Q(s', a')$ from the next state $s'$ over all possible actions